emberjs/rfcs/text/0000-record-data.md

 #### Snapshot interface

-How does a Snapshot ask Model Data for it's attributes
+How does a Snapshot ask Record Data for it's attributes

 #### Real life perf impact